NBA Betting Basics

 Single Game NBA Bets

-When you sign up for a sportsbook (check out our reviews if you need some tips on finding the best one for you) and head over to the NBA section, the first bets you’ll likely see will be the bets against the spread, moneyline bets, and totals bets.
-These fall into the category of single-game bets, as they involve outcomes of one particular game; they can’t be modified or withdrawn once the game is underway.
-Once you understand the underlying structure of this particular class of wagers, you will have a foundation to read and understand the entire range of NBA lines.
+When you sign up for an NBA betting site, the first lines you’ll see will be bets against the spread, moneyline bets, and totals bets.
+These fall into the category of single-game bets, as they involve outcomes of one particular game.

 Betting the Point Spread

 First things first, here’s an example of how the spread, total, and over/under will be displayed.
 We’ll use this example to illustrate some key concepts below.

 There are many different names for betting against the spread: betting the spread, point-spread betting, and ATS (just to name a few).
 Rest assured, they all refer to the same thing.
 Betting against the spread is unique because you aren’t picking an outright winner or loser.

 If you bet on the favorite, they have to win by a specified number of points.
 Conversely, if you bet on the underdog, they have to not lose by the specified number of points.

 Betting the spread might sound a tad confusing, so let’s look at our sample line above to see it in action.
 The team with a negative number next to it, Golden State, is the favorite to win.
 If you bet on Golden State, they have to beat OKC by at least 7 points to successfully “cover” the spread and make your bet a winner.